virtual-labs/exp-design-ultrasonic-sensors-coep/experiment/procedure.md

 ##### Prerequisite :
 - Answer all the questions and click on "Submit Test" button.
-- Click on Next level.
+- Click on next level button which will appear in place of submit button below the test.

 ##### Simulator :
 - Select frequency, distance, and fluid type.
 - Click on "CHECK CONFIGURATION" button.
 - Use the formula and calculate time (ms) and click on submit button.

-	Distance = (Time taken * Speed of sound)/2
+	Time = (Distance /(Speed of Sound/2)) X 1000

-- You can take minimum 5 readings(calcutions) by selecting different configurations(frequency, distance).
+- You need to take 5 readings (calculations) by selecting different configurations (frequency, distance).
-- Click on "GO FOR LEVEL MEASUREMENT" button.
+- After completing 5 readings, click on "GO FOR LEVEL MEASUREMENT" button.

-###### Level mesurement
+##### Level mesurement
-- Select Tank Height (em), and water level for level measurement.
+- Select Tank Height (cm), and water level for level measurement.
 - Click on "CHECK CONFIGURATION" button.
 - Click on "Inlet" Valve to fill the water in tank.
 - Click on " START" button.
 - Enter Calculated time in textbox and click on "SUBMIT" button.
-- Click on "STOP" button given mimic frame.
+- Click on "STOP" button given on mimic frame.
-- Follow above steps and take 4 readings.
+- Repeat above steps and take 4 readings.
 - Click on FINISH button.